Frulexi/apple_trans_to_csv/readme.md

 - Allows users to **edit transaction data before saving**.
 - Provides a simple **Flask web app** for ease of use.

-## 📸 Screenshot Example
-To ensure accurate OCR extraction, **screenshots must be cropped properly**.
-Here’s an example of a correctly cropped Apple Card transaction screenshot:

 ## 📌 Usage
 - Upload an Apple Card transaction screenshot (crop it as shown in the example).
 - Click “Convert to CSV” to process the image.